content-left-bg.png

 PublishingPageContent

-Students enrolled at the College are offered group tuition on brass, woodwind, orchestral percussion and orchestral string instruments from Years 3 to 12.
-Participating students, when ready, enter one of the many performance ensembles provided at the College.
-'Core' Ensembles provide the opportunity for students to receive Ensemble Curriculum delivery while preparing quality, engaging performance programs to be delivered at events throughout the school year.
-Our 'Elective' Ensembles enable students to explore other performance mediums and musical genres under the direction of one of our specialist staff members.
+Students at the College are offered group tuition in brass, woodwind, orchestral percussion, and orchestral string instruments from Years 3 to 12.
+As students' progress, they have the opportunity to join one of the College's many performance ensembles.
+Our 'Core' Ensembles provide students with ensemble curriculum delivery while preparing them for high-quality, engaging performances at various events throughout the school year.
+The 'Elective' Ensembles offer students the chance to explore a variety of musical genres and performance mediums, under the guidance of our specialist staff.

-Many of our Instrumental Music students participate in excellence programs outside of the College.
-At present we have successful students playing, or accepted to play, in prestigious programs including:
+Many of our Instrumental Music students also participate in prestigious excellence programs outside of the College.
+Currently, we have students who are either playing in or have been accepted to play in renowned programs, including:

 Teachers

-Chancellor State College is extremely fortunate to have specialist instrumental music staff to enhance and support student learning.
-Our current staff boasts some of the Sunshine Coast's most experienced and multi-skilled teachers.
+Chancellor State College is incredibly fortunate to have a team of highly skilled and experienced instrumental music staff dedicated to enriching and supporting student learning.
+Our current team includes some of the Sunshine Coast's most accomplished and versatile educators.

-Jodie Lutherborrow, our Instrumental Music Coordinator, specialises in brass and multi-instrumental teaching and directs Concert Bands from the beginning level through to advanced.
-She is in demand internationally as a Wind Band Conductor and clinician, linking our College to major state and international performance opportunities.
+Jodie Lutherborrow, our Instrumental Music Coordinator, is an expert in brass and multi-instrumental teaching.
+She directs Concert Bands at all levels, from beginner to advanced, and is in high demand internationally as a Wind Band Conductor and clinician.
+Her work connects our College with major state and international performance opportunities.

-Andrea Risby-Jones, our Strings specialist, began her training in the United States.
-Andrea runs outstanding string orchestra programs across both the Primary and Secondary Campuses.
-These groups annually excel at the Sunshine Coast Junior Eisteddfod.
-Andrea is a viola specialist and teaches multi-strings at our College and feeder schools.
+Andrea Risby-Jones, our Strings specialist, began her training in the United States and now runs exceptional string orchestra programs across both Primary and Secondary Campuses.
+These groups consistently perform outstandingly at the Sunshine Coast Junior Eisteddfod.
+A viola specialist, Andrea teaches multi-string instruments at both the College and feeder schools.

 Ensembles

-Chancellor State College offers a wide variety of performance ensembles.
-All music students are placed into an ensemble at the discretion of the instrumental music teachers and conductors of the various ensembles.
-The College offers multiple 'core' ensembles (Concert Bands and String Orchestras) and 'elective' ensembles (Jazz/Percussion Ensembles and Symphony Orchestra).
-Chamber Music is also integral to the program.
-All of these ensembles are available on both the Primary and Secondary Campuses.
+Chancellor State College offers a broad range of performance ensembles designed to cater to students' diverse musical interests and talents.
+All music students are placed into an ensemble at the discretion of the instrumental music teachers and conductors, ensuring that each student is in the right group for their skill level and musical development.
+The College offers multiple 'core' ensembles, including Concert Bands and String Orchestras, as well as 'elective' ensembles, such as Jazz, Percussion Ensembles, and the Symphony Orchestra.
+Chamber Music is also a key component of the program.
+These ensembles are available at both the Primary and Secondary Campuses, ensuring a seamless progression for students as they advance through their musical education.

 Curriculum and Ensemble Pathways

-At Chancellor State College we pride ourselves on a diverse and extensive range of learning and performance opportunities.
-All our Instrumental Music students have access to quality teaching and learning platforms taught by some of the Sunshine Coast’s most experienced and multi-skilled instrumental staff.
+At Chancellor State College, we take pride in offering a diverse and comprehensive range of learning and performance opportunities.
+Our Instrumental Music students benefit from quality teaching and mentoring by some of the Sunshine Coast's most experienced and versatile instrumental staff.
+We provide an engaging curriculum and well-defined ensemble pathways that allow students to grow as musicians while gaining valuable experience in a variety of performance settings.

 Performances

-Performances during the year are diverse and include events like the biennial Fanfare program run by the Queensland Department of Education, commemorative events such as ANZAC Day and Remembrance Day, and College Celebration events including Leadership Induction, Awards and Excellence Ceremonies.
-Whole College Gala Concerts and performances at the Sunshine Coast Junior Eisteddfod are an annual highlight in our calendar.
+Throughout the year, our students are able to participate in a wide variety of performances.
+These include the biennial Fanfare program, organised by the Queensland Department of Education, as well as commemorative events such as ANZAC Day and Remembrance Day.
+Our College also hosts numerous celebration events, including Leadership Induction, Awards, and Excellence Ceremonies.
+One of the major highlights of the year is the Whole College Gala Concert, as well as performances at the Sunshine Coast Junior Eisteddfod, which consistently showcase the exceptional talents of our students.

 Fees